 This vape comes with 10 year limited warranty, which covers defects in materials and defects in work if used properly.

-The most exciting feature on this vaporizer is clearly the app-unit connection.
+The most exciting feature on this vaporizer is clearly the Pax 3 app.

 I’m usually very skeptical when it comes to apps that go with gadgets, but this one actually works.
 Definitely worth trying.

 Finally, I would like to point out to the magnetic dock charger as a stand out feature.